leocus/codeassistant.vim/README.md

 An example of server can be [ollama](https://ollama.com) (for local inference), or you can also use remote models (e.g., [groq](groq.com)).

 ## Configuration
-The default model is `deepseek-coder:6.7b-instruct`, you can change it by editing `python3/codeassistant.py`, by changing the `model_name` value in the `get_config` function.
+The default model is `deepseek-coder:6.7b-instruct`, you can change it by editing the project-wise file: `.codeassistant_config.json`, by changing the `model_name` value.
-Also, to change the server address, simply edit the `url` field in `get_config`.
+Also, to change the server address, simply edit the `url` field.
+The config file is created the first time you open vim in a directory.

+### Retrieval Aumented Generation
+You can enable RAG by switching the `rag` field in the config file, and choosing an appropriate `rag_model` served with ollama.

 ## Install with vim-plug
 First, install ollama from [https://ollama.com/](https://ollama.com/),